Generating Class-Level Integration Tests Using Call Site Information: Background and related work

 \subsection{Search-based approaches for unit testing}

 SBST algorithms have been extensively used for unit test generation.
-Previous studies confirmed that thus generated tests achieve a high code coverage~\cite{Panichella2018a, Campos2018}, real-bug detection~\cite{almasi2017industrial}, and a debugging cost reduction~\cite{soltani2017, Panichella2016}, complementing manually-written tests.
+Previous studies confirmed that such generated tests achieve a high code coverage~\cite{Panichella2018a, Campos2018}, real-bug detection~\cite{almasi2017industrial}, and a debugging cost reduction~\cite{soltani2017, Panichella2016}, complementing manually-written tests.

 From McMinn's \cite{McMinn2004} survey about search-based test data generation, we observe that most of the current approaches rely on the control flow graph (CFG) to abstract the source code and represent possible execution flows.
 The $\mathit{CFG_m}=(N_m,E_m)$ represents a method (or function in procedural programming languages) $m$ as a directed graph of \textbf{basic blocks} of code (the nodes $N_m$), while $E_m$ is the set of the control flow edges.
 An edge connects a basic block $n_1$ to another one $n_2$ if the control may flow from the last statement of $n_1$ to the first statement of $n_2$.